timothy12maisha/delani-studio/README.md

 ## Technologies Used

-1.HTML5
+- HTML5
-2.CSS3
+- CSS3
-3.GIT (For version control)
+- GIT (For version control)

 ## Support and contact details